 On May 13, 2020, our Board of Directors took action to temporarily suspend payment of our quarterly dividend for the foreseeable future in order to conserve cash as a result of the economic downturn caused by COVID-19.
-During the first nine months of fiscal 2020, prior to the suspension of dividend payments as discussed above, approximately \$1.6 million of cash dividends were paid to our shareholders.
-No dividends were paid to shareholders during fiscal 2021.
+No dividends were paid to shareholders during fiscal 2022 and fiscal 2021.